 In RL, the correct choice of Model Architecture is more complex than in ML.
 One can either make use of a single monolithic model for centralised decision-making or multiple specialised models with various forms of coordination.
-Coordination may be achieved with shared rewards, be marketbased or can be achieved with shared rewards, be marketbased or can be achieved with a coordinator specialist.
+Coordination may be achieved with shared rewards, be market-based or can be achieved with a coordinator specialist.
 If specialised models and a coordinator specialist are selected, then hierarchacal models may also be used.
 Our analysis shows that the study object uses specialised models with multi-agent coordination via shared rewards.